Water resources management in Costa Rica: Drinking water and usage

 In general, water quality is acceptable for drinking in the urban areas as well as many rural areas.
-The Government of Costa Rica understands tourism to be the primary driver of the national economy; therefore, more attention has been paid to improve the potable water systems throughout the country.
+The Government of Costa Rica understands tourism to be the primary driver of the national economy, and more attention has been paid to improve the potable water systems throughout the country.
 Costa Rica has the highest demand of water, both in total and per capita measures.
 Per capita water usage is about 1860 L p/day amounting to 5% of total available groundwater and surfacewater.
 Remaining Central American countries use on average of 3% of total supplies.